The writer has a master's degree in economics. She enjoys researching and writing about economic and business issues.

 - Unsafe Food

-According to the CIA World Factbook, in 2017, the population age 55 and above in Vietnam accounted for nearly 15% of the total population.
+According to the CIA World Factbook, in 2017, the population aged 55 and above in Vietnam accounted for nearly 15% of the total population.
 In addition, similar to other advanced countries, the country’s birth rate continually declined, standing at less than 2%.
 On the other hand, thanks to progress in healthcare and living conditions, Vietnamese people now lived much longer; the people’s life expectancy increased from 59 years in 1950 to 76 years in 2017.

 As the age structure alters, the Vietnamese economy also needs to adapt to respond to a declining labor participation rate, increasing costs of healthcare and related services for the elderly, shifting growth driving force, and generational gaps in the workplace.
 Moreover, the country’s social security fund has already warned of going bankrupt, and the government plans to increase the retirement age to 62 years old for men and 60 years old for women by 2021.

 According to a report compiled by Knight Frank, a UK-based company, Vietnam had more than 200 individuals whose net worth was over $30 million.
-The report also predicted that until 2026, Vietnam would have 540 super-rich people and 38,600 millionaires, one of the fastest growth rates in the world.
-An Instagram account of Rich Kids of Vietnam with nearly 100,000 followers showed off how children of wealthy families spent their fortunes on shopping sprees, luxurious designer items, world travelling and so on.
+The report also predicted that by 2026, Vietnam would have 540 super-rich people and 38,600 millionaires, one of the fastest growth rates in the world.
+An Instagram account of Rich Kids of Vietnam with nearly 100,000 followers showed off how children of wealthy families spent their fortunes on shopping sprees, luxurious designer items, world travelling, and so on.

 On the other hand, according to the Asian Development Bank, 7% of the country’s population lived below the national poverty line, and 2.6% lived below $1.9 per day.
 Extreme cases of poverty are reported daily in many newspapers in the country, calling for donations to help them ease their pains.
-Rising economic inequality can be easily spotted in big and crowded cities in Vietnam such as Ho Chi Minh City, Hanoi, etc. where the millionaires live in high-rise, luxurious, and—more often than not—gated communities, right next door to the poorest slums.
+Rising economic inequality can be easily spotted in big and crowded cities in Vietnam such as Ho Chi Minh City, Hanoi, etc. where the millionaires live in high rise, luxurious, and—more often than not—gated communities, right next door to the poorest slums.

 The problem of income inequality is further complicated by the low level of economic mobility among various disadvantaged groups in Vietnam.
-For instance, minority people living in the rural and mountainous areas have limited access to education, poorer infrastructure, and slimmer opportunities to move up the income bracket.
+For instance, minority people living in rural and mountainous areas have limited access to education, poorer infrastructure, and slimmer opportunities to move up the income bracket.
 Similarly, due to Vietnam’s long-lasting patriarchy, women frequently receive lower wages and slighter chances of promotion at work.

 It was estimated that more than 2.7 million Vietnamese people lived abroad with more than 1.4 million people living in the United States, 240 thousand living in Australia, and elsewhere around the globe in 2017.
 Compared to 1990, only 1.2 million people born in Vietnam lived abroad.
 Although migration is the inevitable result of globalization and Vietnam’s increased integration into the world economy, the concern is that Vietnam is losing its most talented and brightest people to other countries.